semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 #### Query Normalization Factor

-As I said, it is a non-sense to compare the scoring value of a document against a given query to the scoring value of the same document against another query.
+As I said, it is non-sense to compare the scoring value of a document against a given query to the scoring value of the same document against another query.

 But, the **query normalization factor** is an attempt from Elasticsearch to "normalize" a query, so that the score of a